Lai-Sheng/STM32-Based-Smart-4WD-Robot-Car-with-Bluetooth-and-UART-Remote-Control/README.md

 - Enhance the sound module with dynamic melody generation.
 - Add more advanced communication protocols (e.g., Wi-Fi or ZigBee).

-## Acknowledgments
+## Special Note
-This project was developed as part of a course final evaluation, combining embedded systems concepts and hands-on hardware integration.
+This project was created for the "Microprocessor Experiment" course offered by Professor Jichiang Tsai from National Chung Hsing University, Department of Electrical Engineering.
+It received the highest score in the class and was selected as a reference example for the next year's course demonstration video.